avyboy/aresmush/features/handles.md

 Also, anyone who's been MUSHing for a long time has probably seen bbposts like:  "Looking for SoAndSo from SuchAndSuchMUSH."
 Games close, people drift.
 Wouldn't it be nice to have a system that made it easier to find each other and stay in touch?

 Lastly, there's something to be said for being identifiable as a *player* and not just as your character(s).
-Staff members already have that to a degree, wouldn't it be nice if everyone could?
+Staff members already have that to a degree, wouldn't it be nice if everyone did?

 # But what if I don't *want* people to know who I am?